actionml/harness/README.md

 # [Commands](commands.md)

-Commands are REST resources just like Engines so Commands can be fired through REST but we also provide a Command Line Interface (CLI) to allow quick access and control of the server and to support scripted interactions.
+Commands that do not correspond to an Engine function are REST resources just like Engines so Commands can be fired through REST but we also provide a Command Line Interface (CLI) to allow quick access and control of the server and to support scripted interactions.
 See [Commands](commands.md)

 # [Security](security.md)